Jump to content on this page:

 You may find it useful to refer to the elements of knowledge management and the source reliability section of the Finding books and journals SkillsGuide.

 When you are selecting books, chapters, articles and reports, consider whether the citations are obscuring the identity of the author(s).
-See the section on Citation justice for more information.
+See Citation justice for more information.

 Citation justice

-This makes it difficult to know whether the sources you are selecting to support your learning, teaching and research are contributing to the decolonisation, democratisation, and diversification of knowledge creation and transfer.
+Citations make it difficult to know whether sources are contributing to the decolonisation, democratisation, and diversification of knowledge creation and transfer.
 Or whether those sources are perpetuating inequality and injustice.

-The following works explore the idea of citation justice and how this can be achieved.
+The following works explore citation justice and how it can be achieved.

 In March 2022, Nature published a news item about the emerging movement aiming to push researchers to pay more heed to inequities in scholarly citations.
-See The rise of citational justice: how scholars are making references fairer [University of Hull login required].
+See The rise of citational justice: how scholars are making references fairer .

-Related works include an LSE blog that notes the increasing evidence that women, people of colour, and other minoritised groups are systematically under cited in academic work.
-It suggests how academics and students can contribute to redressing this.
-See Aspirational metrics – A guide for working towards citational justice
+This LSE blog notes the increasing evidence that women, people of colour, and other minoritised groups are systematically under cited in academic work, and suggests how academics and students can contribute to redressing this: Aspirational metrics – A guide for working towards citational justice.

-That blog links to the UM Citation Guide , created by the blog's authors.
+The blog links to the UM Citation Guide, created by the blog's authors.
 The guide encourages everyone in academia to question why certain authors are “leaders in the field” and why they are the ones most quoted and referenced.
-Whether you are studying, researching, or teaching, the authors ask that you think about how you can increase the visibility of work by women and other people who have historically been marginalised in the production of knowledge.
+The authors ask you to think about how you can increase the visibility of work by women and other historically marginalised people in the production of knowledge.

 Beware of the Internet